apollographql/specs/cache/v0.1/cache-v0.1.md

 This specification provides a list of directives related to caching.

-Some of the definitions directly comes from [Apollo Server](https://www.apollographql.com/docs/apollo-server/performance/caching/).
+Some of the definitions directly come from [Apollo Server](https://www.apollographql.com/docs/apollo-server/performance/caching/).

 #! @cacheControl